awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create-deploy-python-django.md

 For more information about Django, including an in\-depth tutorial, visit [the official documentation](https://docs.djangoproject.com/en/1.9/)\.

-If you'd like to try out another Python web framework, check out \.
+If you'd like to try out another Python web framework, check out [Deploying a Flask Application to AWS Elastic Beanstalk](create-deploy-python-flask.md)\.